 Weight surgery is not a quick fix, but it can be part of a comprehensive plan to help you find weight loss success, relieve problems caused or worsened by obesity, and jumpstart a healthier, more active lifestyle.
 To get set for surgery, you must:

-- Meet with our Bariatric Surgery Program Coordinator
+- Meet with our Medical Director of Bariatric Surgery and our Bariatric Program Coordinator

 - Attend appointments with medical providers